darwinbatres/node-ideas/notes.md

 - refactor all routes logic

 ## Login & Register Pages

+- create code for both screens `users/login` and `users/register`

 ## Register Form Validation

+- create the User model
+- make sure to use `bcryptjs`
+- investigate about the other `bcrypt` package

 ## User Registration
 ## Hooking Up A Local Strategy
 ## Finishing The Login Functionality